life-itself/community/content/blog/2020/10/24/collective-wisdom-reflections.md

 To return to why now is a time when it is possible to establish a research program for wisdom and get it funded; we have increasing scientific evidence — for example from fMRI scans — that we can identify the neural correlates of qualities such as self-regulation, self-awareness and compassion — and that we can cultivate them.

 It’s only quite recently that we have had extraordinary evidence of the extent to which very small details of our realities are constructed by our minds and that fundamental aspects of our being are influenced by culture.
 Joseph Henrich shows in his paper ‘The Weirdest People in the World?’ that if you repeat psychological experiments with groups other than the standard WEIRD group (Western, educated participants from industrialized, rich, democratic countries) then you get very different results.

-It varies how much money people will offer to others in ultimatum games depending on their cultural background, for example, but there are even more extraordinary variations.
+For example, how much money people will offer to others in ultimatum games varies substantially with their cultural background.
+And there are even more extraordinary variations.
 Studies conducted with Western participants have observed a tendency to under-emphasise situational explanations for the behaviour of others while over-emphasising dispositional explanations, making what is known as the ‘fundamental attribution error’.
 However, comparative studies with non-Western subjects demonstrate that this tendency is not universal across cultures; for example, East Asians tend to infer that behaviour is more strongly determined by situational factors and less indicative of dispositional traits than Americans do.

 There’s even evidence of cultural differences at the basic level of perception.
 For example, there’s a famous illusion called the Müller-Lyer illusion, which consists of arrows that are actually the same length, but appear longer or shorter to European and American observers depending on whether the ‘fins’ on the arrows point inward or outward.
 That result doesn’t happen in every culture.

 For example, the San foragers of the Kalahari desert are unaffected — to them there isn’t an illusion.
 There’s some debate about what causes the effect, but one theory is that it’s affected by whether someone lives in an environment with a lot of straight lines and street corners or whether they don’t encounter that architecture very much.
 What’s so fascinating about these studies is that they tell us that everything from fundamental things like how we relate to our interdependence to really fine-grained things about how we literally see the world are shaped by our culture.

 It’s only quite recently, in the last 30 years, that a significant body of research has emerged supporting the claim that there are different individual and collective ways of being that emerge in different contexts.
 Kolhberg was doing work on moral development and conceptions of self and interrelatedness in the 50s and Kegan built on his work a couple of decades later.
 Wilber was one of the first people to put this knowledge together systematically in the 80s, but no one really read Wilber in the 80s.
 Heinrich’s cultural work began in the 90s and the WEIRD paper was published in 2010.
 The European Values Survey has been running since the mid 80s and the European Social Survey is even more recent.
 But there still hasn’t been much research on _how_ these ways of being can be nurtured.
 Building on all this knowledge and developing greater understanding of how we can cultivate wisdom is necessary if we are to start solving urgent collective action problems such as climate change.